milkyware/milkyware.github.io/_posts/2023-02-27-introduction-to-azure-bicep.md

 - Az Powershell module
 - Azure Cloud Shell

 To demonstrate deploying Bicep I'm going to use Az Cli.
 The process of deploying an Azure template, either Bicep or ARM, is relatively straightforward.
-Microsoft provide the `az deployment` commands in Az Cli which can be used like below:
+Microsoft provide the `az deployment` commands in Az Cli which can be used like below to create a resource scoped deployment:

 ``` powershell
 az deployment group create `